Featured Image

 Optimise Website Performance

 Enhance site speed by compressing images, minifying code, and leveraging browser caching.
-A fast-performing site reduces the likelihood of crashes and improves user experience.
+A fast-performing site reduces the likelihood of crashes and improves user experience and lowers the Cost of Website Downtime.

 This is not something you do once and forget about, but at least once a quarter, at minimum, twice per year, as things can change as website updates or as plugins (software used in your website) happen.
 Good performance improves SEO, and the reverse has a negative impact.